 As a result of our dual market strategy, we are able to profitably operate in both large, densely populated markets and small, less densely populated areas that would not otherwise support a national chain selling primarily to the retail automotive aftermarket.
-Our stores, on average, carry approximately 23,000 SKUs and average approximately 7,400 total square feet in size.
-At December 31, 2018, we had a total of approximately 38 million square feet in our 5,219 stores.
-Our stores are served primarily by the nearest DC, which averages 156,000 SKUs, but also have same-day access to the broad selection of inventory available at one of our 342 Hub stores, which are comprised of 84 Super Hubs that average approximately 15,600 square feet and carry an average of 66,000 SKUs and 258 Hubs that average approximately 10,000 square feet and carry an average of 42,000 SKUs.
+Our U.S. stores, on average, carry approximately 22,000 SKUs and average approximately 7,400 total square feet in size.
+At December 31, 2019, we had a total of approximately 40 million square feet in our 5,439 domestic stores.
+Our domestic stores are served primarily by the nearest DC, which averages 159,000 SKUs, but also have same-day access to the broad selection of inventory available at one of our 356 Hub stores, which are comprised of 85 Super Hubs that average approximately 15,700 square feet and carry an average of 68,000 SKUs and 271 Hubs that average approximately 10,000 square feet and carry an average of 42,000 SKUs.